afpineda/OpenSourceSimWheelESP32/src/Firmware/BatteryTools/BatteryCalibration/README.md

   6. Make sure the on-board LED is on, so the DevKit board has power.
   7. Wait for the battery to deplete.
 The on-board LED will go off.

 The calibration data is now saved to flash memory and ready to use.
 However, you should follow the *Backup procedure* below.

 If the calibration procedure is interrupted, you should start again with a fully charged battery, otherwise wrong battery levels will be reported.

 Since there is no serial connection, in order to check if the sketch is running properly:

 - Wait for three minutes after power on (or reset).
-- Open the bluetooth control panel at the host PC.
+- Open the Bluetooth control panel at the host PC.
 - Ensure the device is **not** paired due to a previous sketch.
 - Click on "Add device".
 - The device should get listed as "Battery calibration".
 Do not pair.